jasonmorrissey/JMSlider/readme.md

 The Demo project included also demonstrates how this can be used in your code.

+## Embedding in Table/Scroll views

+If you embed the slider in a tableView (e.g. in a table view cell) or a scrollView, be sure to call `setCanCancelContentTouches:NO` on the scrolling view.
+For example:

+`[tableView setCanCancelContentTouches:NO];`

+This will prevent the table/scrollView from scrolling vertically while the user is pressing down on the slider, which leads to a much better user experience.

 ## Customisation

 You can subclass any of the slider's internal components, and then implement any/all of the following methods in your delegate: